 4) How long does the process take?

 The process will take 3-4 weeks (depending on how many applications the Directorate of Immigration will receive).
 Needless to say, the better the application, the less time it will take to process it.
-Those already in Iceland should apply for a long-term visa at least 14 days before their 90 visa-free days are up.
+Those already in Iceland should apply for a long-term visa a minimum of 14 days before their 90 visa-free days are up.

 The Directorate of Immigration will notify applicants of their visa approval via email.

-5) Applicants for a long-term visa, their spouse, and children must all be exempted from the obligations to have a visa to enter the Schengen-area.
+5) Applicants for a remote work long-term visa, their spouse, and children must all be exempted from the obligations to have a visa to enter the Schengen-area.

-6) How long do you have to enter Iceland after the long-term visa application has been approved?
+7) How long do you have to enter Iceland after the remote work long-term visa application has been approved?

-You should come to Iceland within three months after being notified that your application has been approved.
+You should come to Iceland within three months (90 days) after being notified that your application has been approved.
 If you do NOT enter Iceland within the 90-day timeframe, you will need to resend your documents regarding your income and health insurance to the Directorate of Immigration.